Denison Mines Corp. (DNN) Shares Down Despite Recent Market Volatility

 DNN’s Market Performance

-The stock of Denison Mines Corp.
-(DNN) has seen a -5.52% decrease in the past week, with a -20.89% drop in the past month, and a -18.91% fall in the past quarter.
-The volatility ratio for the week is 4.50%, and the volatility levels for the past 30 days are at 5.52% for DNN.
-The simple moving average for the last 20 days is -13.58% for DNN stock, with a simple moving average of -18.69% for the last 200 days.
+DNN stock saw a decrease of 12.01% in the past week, with a monthly decline of -13.49% and a quarterly a decrease of -4.39%.
+The volatility ratio for the week is 3.67%, and the volatility levels for the last 30 days are 5.21% for Denison Mines Corp.
+(DNN).
+The simple moving average for the last 20 days is 2.04% for DNN stock, with a simple moving average of -8.50% for the last 200 days.

-During the last 5 trading sessions, DNN fell by -5.52%, which changed the moving average for the period of 200-days by -28.97% in comparison to the 20-day moving average, which settled at $1.1147.
-In addition, Denison Mines Corp. saw -15.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNN rose by +12.01%, which changed the moving average for the period of 200-days by +6.86% in comparison to the 20-day moving average, which settled at $1.0587.
+In addition, Denison Mines Corp. saw -5.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DNN